Alfred Akawe Torkula

-His Royal Majesty, Begha U Tiv, Orchivirigh Dr. Alfred Akawe Torkula, (10 July 1944 - 22 November 2015) was the fourth Tor Tiv, the supreme ruler of the Tiv people and Chairman of the Benue State Council of Traditional Rulers.
+Alfred Akawe Torkula, (10 July 1944 - 22 November 2015) was the fourth Tor Tiv, the supreme ruler of the Tiv people and Chairman of the Benue State Council of Traditional Rulers.
 He ascended the throne on the principle of rotation (ya na angbian) among the two sons of Tiv, Ichongu and Ipusu.
 He was an Ihyarev man and son of Ichongo, and became the 2nd Tor Tiv to have come from the Ichongo extraction.
 He ruled from 14 January 1991 to 22 November 2015.

 He was the chancellor of the Michael Okpara University of Agriculture, Umudike in Abia State.

 Early life and education

 Orchivirigh Dr. Alfred Akawe Torkula was born in Tse-Torkula, Mbadwem District, Guma Local Government Area of Benue State, Nigeria.
 He commenced his education at the Tiv N. A. Elementary School, Gboko, from 1953 to 1958, followed by St. Theresa's Catholic Primary School, Naka, in 1959.
 He pursued his secondary education at Mt.
 Saint Michael's Secondary School, Aliade, from 1960 to 1964.
 Subsequently, he attended Kings College, Lagos, before proceeding to Ahmadu Bello University, Zaria.
 He furthered his studies at the University of Besançon, France, where he obtained a B.A.
 (Hons), DEFE, specializing in French Language, graduating in 1971.